 They are resourceful, making the best out of whatever they have.

-If you want to be the best, you need to be a creative problem solver who can come up with new and novel ways to help your customers — and by extension, you company.
+If you want to be the best, you need to be a creative problem solver who can come up with new and novel ways to help your customers — and by extension, your company as well.

 Success Trait #4: Empathetic

-Empathy and compassion are prerequisites to great customer service.
+Empathy and compassion are prerequisites to excellent customer service.

-Empathetic salespeople listen intently to what actually affects people, and then provide them with the freedom to express their thoughts and concerns.
+Empathetic salespeople listen intently to what affects people, and then provide them to express their thoughts and concerns.

 The best salespeople will put themselves in other people’s shoes — with no judgment or ulterior motives — to truly understand the other person.
 This tells them how best to help their clients.